Why Is My Spa Water Cloudy? 6 Possible Explanations

 1. High Calcium Hardness, pH, or Total Alkalinity

 The first thing to check is the chemical balance of the water.
 In order to investigate this issue, take an accurate reading of your calcium hardness, alkalinity and pH levels.
-If your calcium hardness levels are greater than 300 ppm, use a chemical balancer to correct the pH, calcium and alkalinity levels.
-This will help to keep your spa water clear and prevent cloudy hot tub water.
+If your calcium hardness levels are greater than 300 ppm, you will not be able to remove calcium.
+Add a calcium sequestering agent.

 2. Low Disinfectant Levels

 In general, hot tubs should always have a level of 3-5 ppm for chlorine or 2-3 ppm for bromine.
-If the disinfectant level drops below 1.0 ppm, impurities can encourage organic contaminants to grow at a faster rate than they are being destroyed.
+If the disinfectant level drops below 1.0 ppm, impurities brought in by bathers or the environment can take over and encourage the growth of organic contaminants at a faster rate than their destruction. .

 Appropriate disinfection should destroy the particles that cause cloudy water.
 For an extra disinfectant boost, shock the spa water regularly.

-Tip: Shock the water after several people have used the spa after a party of gathering.
+Tip: Shock the water after several people have used the spa with chlorine powder (preferably unstabilized) or shock bromine.

 Sometimes a spa filter cartridge may be positioned incorrectly, allowing for water to bypass the filter cartridge.
 Make sure the cartridge is correctly sealed.